 “Zika: More than a health issue“ (Dec 1, 2016) 53-minute TV interview with English subtitles.

 “Zika” documentary 30 minutes, April 2016, with English subtitles;

 “Zika emergency pushes women to challenge Brazilian abortion law” Guardian news report.

 Zika: Do Sertão nordestino à ameaça global by Debora Diniz (Rio de Janeiro: Civilização Brasileira, 2016).
-Portuguese: Book or e-book.
+Portuguese: Livro o Livro electronica.
 Sinopse.
 A história contada.

-[Zika: from Brazilian backlands to global threat] Forthcoming in English from Zed Books in September 2017, this book analyses scientific discoveries regarding Zika in Brazil as well as the impact of the epidemic on poor black and brown women’s lives.
+Zika: from the Brazilian backlands to Global Threat (London: Zed Books, 2017), analyses scientific discoveries regarding Zika in Brazil, and the impact of the epidemic on poor black and brown women’s lives.
+Publisher’s abstract.